Menu

 Attendance at the live event in full and completion of the evaluation at the end qualifies for 4 hours of Continuing Education (4 CEUs).

-Date: Saturday, April 20
+Date: Saturday, June 22

-Cost: $20 for Students/Associates; $59 for Marin CAMFT members and reciprocal members, $69 for non-members.
+Cost $20 for Students/Associates; $59 for Marin CAMFT members and reciprocal members, $69 for non-members.

 Additional Information about Marin CAMFT CE Programs